Updated January 2018

 The exact wording for the net tangible benefit test outlined in the HUD guidelines section 4155.1 Chapter 6, Section C, FHA rules state that although certain exceptions are permitted, generally speaking:

 “The lender must determine that there is a net tangible benefit to the borrower as a result of the streamline refinance transaction, with or without an appraisal.
-Net tangible benefit is defined as:
+The net tangible benefit is defined as:

-- A 5% reduction to the principal and interest (P&I) of the mortgage payment plus the annual mortgage insurance premium (MIP)
+- A 5% reduction to the principal and interest (P&I) of the mortgage payment plus the annual mortgage insurance premium (MIP), or

 - Refinancing from an Adjustable Rate Mortgage (ARM) to a fixed rate mortgage.”

 “To qualify as a net tangible benefit, the new mortgage payment (P&I plus MIP) must be at least 5% lower (emphasis ours) than the mortgage payment of the loan being refinanced.
 This requirement applies when refinancing from

 - fixed rate to fixed rate

 - 203(k) to 203(b), and

 This means that just a reduction in the loan term is not reason enough alone for a net tangible benefit – so if you have more questions about this, be sure to ask your loan officer.

 Getting a quote for the FHA streamline from an approved FHA lender is easy and free to get started.
 FHA approved lenders can easily help you get a free FHA streamline quote that will let you know how much money you could possibly save and whether or not it makes sense to participate in the FHA streamline program.Ask our lenders about your mortgage options today.